CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Use it for precision drills when needed, but not as a regular practice.

 ### Find the Size Your Hand Prefers

 Writing too small will slow your writing, since you need to be more precise.
 Too large will be awkward for your hand.
 Aim for a comfortable, flowing size.
 There are a few Gregg articles about size, with samples from expert writers.
 One fits 500 words per page, another fits only 100.

 To Start: Draw straight lines on paper, a full inch apart, and copy the previous paragraph, in cursive and/or print at whatever size your hand likes.
 Then measure the height of several letters.
 Typically lowercase letters are 2-3mm and uppercase letters are twice that.
 If your longhand is larger than average, then your shorthand will probably also be larger than average, and vice versa.
 Adjust a bit if needed to keep the lengths distinct.

+Consistency is more important than exact lengths.
+All tall letters should be the same height.

 Repeat this test with shorthand before and after every few writing sessions.
 Your hand will change when it's tired, and as it learns the shapes better.
 As you become more consistent you can reduce the frequency.
+Results may change as you get more familiar with the shapes, and as you build speed.

 I only learned about this test a few years ago, and tried it after decades of writing Gregg.
 I discovered my hand was happier, accuracy better, and speed faster when my large letters were 8mm instead of 7.

-Consistency is more important than exact lengths.
-All tall letters should be the same height.

-I only learned about this test a few years ago, and tried it after decades of writing Gregg.
-I discovered my hand was happier, accuracy better, and speed faster when my large letters were 8mm instead of 7.

 Experiment with skipping lines.
 Even if the size doesn’t change, it sometimes gives your hand a bit more freedom.
-Again, repeat the experiment after some experience, and again later.
-Results may change as you get more familiar with the shapes, and as you build speed.

 "The actual size of the characters may be varied according to circumstances, such as the goodness of the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the smallest characters.
 In Orthic the small size may be made as small as desired, and the small circle may be reduced to a dot, but it is best to make the small characters about one-twelfth of an inch long (2.1mm), and the large ones at least twice as big." — Clarey, Orthic Revised, General Rules